PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 One thing I didn't really understand after my college compiler class is that the compiler is only one part of a programming language implementation.
 Higher-level languages, including most newer languages, may have a runtime system that dwarfs their compiler.
 For this reason, the second half of this book spends quality time on a variety of aspects of language runtime systems, ranging from bytecode interpreters to garbage collection.

 ### Chapter 1, Why Build Another Programming Language?
+This chapter points out a few good reasons to build your own programming language, as well as some circumstances in which you don’t need to build your contemplated language.
+After all, designing a class library for your application domain is often simpler and just as effective.
+However, libraries have their limitations, and sometimes, only a new language will do.

 **Key Insights**: